Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 Transaction costs can be meaningful on both entry and exit.
 A buyer who purchases, improves, and sells within a short period may face closing costs, renovation costs, interest costs, maintenance costs, and selling costs before enough time has passed for the property to absorb those expenses.

 This does not mean buying is wrong.
 It means the expected holding period matters.
 A property that is reasonable for long-term ownership may be expensive if treated as a short-term stop.
+Articles on common homeownership cost mistakes and lifecycle cost can help frame these decisions.

 Planning point: A home’s future sale price is only one part of the exit picture.
 Net proceeds are what remain after selling costs and debt are handled.